Patterson Lakes

-Patterson Lakes is a canal-rich suburb.
-It was built around the lower section of the Patterson River just 1–3 km upstream of the river mouth.
-The suburb consists predominantly of new housing developments, and is home to the most popular boat launching facilities in Victoria.
-The Patterson River is a popular boating portal for Port Phillip Bay.
-It includes four public launching ramps; joins the Tidal Canal system to Port Phillip; and includes the Patterson Lakes Marina and its facilities in Middle Harbour and Inner Harbour.
+Patterson Lakes is mostly a canal community built around the lower section of the Patterson River just 1–3 km upstream of the river mouth into the Beaumaris Bay.
+The suburb consists predominantly of new housing developments built around a series of tidal canals and artificial lake, which is home to popular boat launching facilities along the Patterson River.
+The Patterson River and its tidal canals are popular boating portals into Port Phillip Bay.
+It includes four public boat ramps adjoining the Tidal Canal system to Port Phillip Bay; and includes the Patterson Lakes Marina and its facilities in Middle Harbour and Inner Harbour.

 History

 Early history

-After the melting of the last great ice age, sea levels were 1–2 metres higher than today.
+After the melting of the last ice age, sea levels were 1–2 metres higher than today.
 When sea levels subsided to their current levels, fresh water from the Dandenong Ranges flowed into low-lying regions.
 Carrum Carrum Swamp, an extensive coastal wetland, was created, encompassing an area some 5,000 hectares from present-day Mordialloc to Frankston and inland towards Dandenong.

 Prior to European discovery, the Patterson Lakes area was populated by Indigenous Australians known as the Kulin people.
 Inhabitants in the area were from the Bunurong language group, of the Mayone-Bulluk clan.

 Both the Mayone-Bulluk and Ngaruk-Willam clans would meet in the area of Dandenong often to hold ceremonies and trade.
 These gatherings were often attended by guests from other Bunurong clans or from neighbouring tribes, such as the Wathaurung and the Wurundjeri clans from the Woiwurong.
 As with most indigenous people of the world, Mayone-Bulluk cultural, ceremonial and spiritual life was dictated by the seasonal availability of natural resources.
 Through thousands of years of observation Bunurong People were able to predict the availability of their seasonal resources by certain changes in plant growth and animal behaviour.

 Europeans first set foot in nearby Frankston as early as 1803, thirty-two years before the founding of Melbourne (the first major European settlement in the then Port Phillip District).
 A commemorative plaque near the mouth of Kananook Creek marks the location of where Charles Grimes and his party went ashore searching for fresh water, and met with approximately 30 local inhabitants.